 •The service worked with other health and social care professionals in line with people's specific needs.
 Staff commented that communication between other agencies was good and enabled people's needs to be met.
 Care files showed evidence of professionals working together.
-For example, GPs and mental health practitioners.
+For example, GPs and learning disability practitioners.
 Regular reviews took place to ensure people's current and changing needs were being met.
+A health professional confirmed that the service was good at contacting them in a timely way when people's needs changed.